 We also aim to be responsible travelers.
 Supporting the local economy is always one of our highest priorities, but how could we best do so in Dharavi?
 We didn’t want to count on buying anything from them—what’s the point in getting souvenirs if you don’t have a home to put them in?—and simply handing out money or items to people is a big no-no.

 True to my MO, I didn’t make up my mind until the last minute.
 We were flopped on a bed, waffling about deciding what to do for the day, when I saw there was a tour opening in several hours.
 Fuck it, I thought, let’s just see.
-The tour was expensive (for us) at 850 Rs per person, but costly, cosmopolitan Mumbai was sucking us dry already.
-Might as well ensure our money goes somewhere good.
-I hope.
+The Dharavi slum tour starts at 900 Rs per person.

 A review of Reality Tours’ Dharavi slum tour